 Arguably, this is the most difficult question to tackle and will vary wildly depending on your business.
 Based on government guidance, these are some of the ways you’ll be expected to manage the transmission risk:

 - Closely confined working environments will need to be adapted to ensure there is a safe distance between workers.

 - Communal areas such as the kitchen may need to be closed or closely monitored to ensure safety.

 - Face-to-face meetings should be avoided where possible and existing guidance states should be no more than 15 minutes in length.

 - If you need to handle customer payments, you’ll want to ensure this can be done electronically and you may need to install shields or barriers to ensure safe separation.

 The spread of Covid-19 has taken a heavy human toll and will continue to be part of our lives for the foreseeable future.
 The hope is that the worst is over but lifting the lockdown comes with the risk of more cases.
 For those reasons, it is understandable that governments and scientific advisors are acting cautiously.

 Whilst the questions laid out will inevitably raise logistical headaches for business owners, you should act cautiously too.
 The urge to get back working is clear and present but needs to be managed in a way that works for everyone.

-The ways we’ve outlined may enable you to do this, however, consider also the mental health cost of the last few months.
-Many people are continuing to battle with the impact of the pandemic, whether that’s losing loved ones or financial hardship.
+The ways we’ve outlined may enable you to do this, however, consider also the mental health impact of the last few months.
+Many people are continuing to battle with the emotional effects of the pandemic, whether that’s losing loved ones or financial hardship.
 Many will also be nervous about returning to work and you should be mindful of this when planning.

 For more information on how your business can get help, visit our dedicated coronavirus hub.